 Step 5.
 Once the partition is created, you need to Enter the command "format fs=fat32 quick" to format your newly created partition to the FAT32 file system.

-Disk Management is another integrated feature of your Windows system that lets you restore your USB drive to its original state.
-Restoring your USB Drive to the original state will also restore it to its full capacity.
+Disk Management is another integrated feature of your Windows system that lets you restore your USB drive if you are unable to format the USB stick to full capacity to its original state.
+Restoring your USB Drive to its original state will also restore it to its full capacity.

 Step 1.
 Go to the search panel on the Task Bar of your home screen on Windows, and search for "Disk Management" or "diskmgmt.msc".
 Click on the topmost result to go to the "Disk Management" window.